 - Level 3

 Level 1 is the slowest for EV charging and uses a standard 120 V outlet with an amperage of 15 amps.
-This will charge your car at the rate of 3 miles per hour (mph)
+At this level, your car will gain enough power to cover 3 miles of distance for every hour you leave it on the charger.

 Level 2 is considerably faster and uses a 240-volt outlet with an amperage of about 40 amps.
-It’s available at commercial charging stations and even at home when using the Wall Connector, and it’s capable of charging your car at the rate of 30 mph.
+It’s available at commercial charging stations and homes when using the Wall Connector.
+This charging level can give you sufficient power to travel 30 miles for every hour you’ll have it connected to the charger.

 But of course, the provided amperage is the max you can attain, and the actual amperage you should use to charge your Tesla depends on its model, as every Tesla draws power differently.